divanov2004/pset-3/README.md

 * All other grades are invalid.

 Your code must support fractional grades (i.e., `97.3`), and your output must be grammatically correct.

+* Your code must be written in a file named `numbers.js`.
+* Use `const` variables to represent the thresholds between `A`, `B`, `C`, `D`, and `F`.
+* Your prompt and personalized message must match mine exactly (including spacing and punctuation).

+### Exercise 7

+Prompt the user to enter a year.
+Is it a leap year or not?

+// supported, unsupported, invalid, examples

+There are two possible outputs.
+* `X is a leap year.`, where `X` is a valid year.
+* `X is not a leap year.`, where `X` is a valid year.

+Your code must work for all years in the range [`0`, `Number.MAX_SAFE_INTEGER`].
+This is a constant built into the `Number` object.
+You'll have to do a little research to figure out what value it represents.

+* Your code must be written in a file named `years.js`.
+* Your prompt and personalized message must match mine exactly (including spacing and punctuation).

+### Exercise 8

+Prompt the user to enter a playing card.
+What card was entered?

+// supported, unsupported, invalid, examples

+There are four possible suits.
+* `Clubs`
+* `Diamonds`
+* `Hearts`
+* `Spades`

+There are 13 possible ranks.
+* `Two`
+* `Three`
+* `Four`
+* `Five`
+* `Six`
+* `Seven`
+* `Eight`
+* `Nine`
+* `Ten`
+* `Jack`
+* `Queen`
+* `King`
+* `Ace`

+Possible inputs will be a combination of ranks and suits, where ranks are written as 2-9, T, J, Q, K, or A, and suits are written as C, D, H, or S.

+There are two possible outputs.
+* `Rank of Suit.`, where `Rank` and `Suit` are placeholders for actual card ranks and suits.
+* `That's not a valid card.`

+Your code must be case-insensitive.

+* Your code must be written in a file named `cards.js`.
+* Your prompt and personalized message must match mine exactly (including spacing and punctuation).

+### Exercise 9

+Prompt the user to enter a month.
+How many days are in that month?

+// supported, unsupported, invalid, examples

+There are four possible outputs.
+* `28 or 29 days.`
+* `30 days.`
+* `31 days.`
+* `That's not a valid month.`

+Your code must recongnize months fully spelled out or abbreviated to the first three letters, and it must be case-insensitive.

+* Your code must be written in a file named `months.js`.
+* Your prompt and personalized message must match mine exactly (including spacing and punctuation).

+### Exercise 10

+Prompt the user to enter a temperature and scale.
+At that temperature, is water a solid, liquid, or gas?

+// supported, unsupported, invalid, examples

+There are four possible outputs.
+* `Solid.`
+* `Liquid.`
+* `Gas.`
+* `That's not a valid temperature and/or scale.`

+Your code must support Fahrenheit, Celsius, and Kelvin temperatures, which are designated by scales of `F`, `C`, and `K`, respectively.
+Your code must be case-insensitive, and should gracefully handle unsupported values.

+* Your code must be written in a file named `temperature.js`.
+* Your prompt and personalized message must match mine exactly (including spacing and punctuation).

 ## Deadline